open-cluster-management-io/policy-collection/community/CM-Configuration-Management/acm-app-pv-backup/README.md

 Restore step:<br>

 7. Set the `acm-app-restore=<backup_name>` on cluster c2 (`<backup_name>` is a backup resource created from step 6) and update the [oadp-hdr-app-restore-placement](./resources/policy-sets/acm-app-restore-policy-set.yaml) placement rule to match just cluster c2.
 The `acm-app-restore` label is going to place the restore policy on cluster c2 and restore the `<backup_name>` passed as a value for the restore label.
 By updating the placement to match only c2 you make sure this policy is only targetting cluster c2, and no other cluster with a `acm-app-restore` label.
-8. You should see the pacman app on c2; launch the pacman app and verify that you see the data saved when running the app on c1.
+8. You should see the pacman app on c2; launch the pacman app and verify that you see the data saved when running the app on cluster c1.

 # Backup and Restore Hooks